 A 6345-based station is specified by adding whichever additional sensor probes may be required to the 6345 transmitter unit itself.
 Comments on the different types of sensor probes are as follows:

 - The 6345 transmitter can be fitted with up to four temperature sensors and can therefore become a specialist temperature-only sensing station if required.
 Although only one 6345 can be linked to a single VP2 console, it can pass readings from all four sensors to the console across a single wireless channel.
+But Weatherlink Live units would allow use of any number of 6345 transmitters (up to the maximum of eight).

 The 6345 unit can also accept up to four soil moisture sensors, each probe being supplied with 15′ (4.6m) attached cable.
 For soil moisture measurements, the moisture reading varies with temperature at the probe depth.
 The Davis stations are therefore designed to temperature-correct each moisture reading individually, which is achieved most accurately if a moisture probe is paired with its own temperature sensor buried close by and at the same soil depth.
 So up to four pairs of moisture and temperature probes can be added, for example to assess moisture at different depths at the same location.